 If you have failed the assessment, it is only natural if you feel disappointed.
 Feelings of anger, despair and disappointment are common; however, it is important to try to keep your perspective.
 You might find it useful to talk to a Listening Friend.
 You may also wish to check out our latest fact sheet: Using CBT to help you cope with not passing the assessment

-If you are facing financial difficulties following failed assessment you may be able to apply for financial assistance from us.
-We may also be able to help by referring you to a specialist Citizens Advice Bureau (CAB) adviser for for debt and benefits advice.
+If you are facing financial difficulties following failing the assessment, you may be able to apply for financial assistance from us.
+We may also be able to help by referring you to a specialist Citizens Advice Bureau (CAB) adviser for debt and benefits advice.
 If you would like to be referred email us at email@example.com.

 Trainees who have failed the assessment can no longer request a re-mark.
 You can submit an appeal if you believe that you have sufficient grounds to do so.
-The GPhC stresses that an appeal can only be made on the basis of new information/circumstances coming to light that you could not have been aware of on the day.
-The GPhC website has examples of situations that will not be considered grounds for appeal.
+The GPhC stresses that an appeal can only be made on the basis of new information/circumstances coming to light that you could not have been aware of on the day, or on the grounds that the correct procedure has not been applied/followed.

 Members of the PDA can contact the organisation for advice on submitting an appeal to the GPhC.
 Further details can be found on the PDA website.

 If something goes wrong on the day of the assessment you must inform the invigilator, and contact the GPhC as soon as possible to request a nullification.
 Appeals are not accepted for anything that could have formed the basis of a request for nullification.
-Requests for appeals must be submitted, in writing, within 21 days of the date printed on the results letter.
+Requests for appeals must be submitted by 30 September 2021.
 All appeals must be submitted to the GPhC here: firstname.lastname@example.org

 Even if you are waiting for the outcome of an appeal, it is advisable that you register for your next attempt of the exam by the deadline date.
 If you have special requirements and need adjustments, such as extra time, you will need to put in a fresh application to the GPhC.
 You cannot carry over any adjustments agreed for a previous exam.